 What’s Wrong with “Regular” B Vitamins?

 Certain medications also deplete folate, making the problem worse.
-These medications include: antacids, antibiotics, anti-depressants, birth control pills, cholesterol-lowering medication, hormone replacement therapy drugs, & NSAID’s (pain relievers).
-So if you’re someone with an MTHFR mutation, AND you’re regularly taking one of the above medications, it’s likely that your body’s folate levels (B-9) are far from optimal.
+These medications include: antacids, antibiotics, anti-depressants, birth control pills, cholesterol medication, hormone replacement drugs, & NSAID’s (pain relievers).
+So if you’re someone with an MTHFR mutation, AND you’re regularly taking one of the above medications, it’s likely that your body’s folate levels (B-9) are less than optimal.

 Side-by-Side Comparison